buchta1/adjointExample-kmc/README.md

 # adjointExample-kmc
 matlab code which solves the adjoint equations for spring mass damper with generic time dependent mass, spring, damper

+#improvements to code performance and readbility are underway (written in haste to demo adjoint-based sensitivity)

 executing the matlab code will generate
 1) Observational data v. initial guess and its adjoint solution
 2) Adjoint Error versus stepsize (alpha) compared to finite different approximations